jewei/Yee/README.md

 ## Why

-Read this excellent article on [why would you like to create your own framework](http://symfony.com/doc/current/create_framework/introduction.html).
+Read this excellent article on [why would you like to create your own framework](http://symfony.com/doc/current/create_framework/introduction.html) and [Flat PHP](http://symfony.com/doc/current/book/from_flat_php_to_symfony2.html).

 Benefits of using framework includes: